Spectrum3847/RIOdroid/release/README.md

 ###Install Instructions
 ####Quick Instructions
+1. Download RIOdroid.zip from https://github.com/Spectrum3847/RIOdroid/tree/master/release
-1. Extract RIOdroid.zip
+2. Extract RIOdroid.zip
-2. copy RIOdroid.tar.gz and RIOdroid.sh to /home/admin on the RoboRIO
+3. copy RIOdroid.tar.gz and RIOdroid.sh to /home/admin on the RoboRIO
-3. Run the RIOdroid.sh script from that directory
+4. Run the RIOdroid.sh script from that directory
-4. Use the RIOdroid.jar file in your java code to access Android Debug Bridge and usb4java code.
+5. Use the RIOdroid.jar file in your java code to access Android Debug Bridge and usb4java code.

 ####More Detailed Instructions
 1. Extract the RIOdroid.zip file to a folder on your computer (RIOdroid on your desktop for example)